dalgard/meteor-viewmodel/README.md

 (3.05 kB minified and gzipped)

 ### Install

 *Atmosphere coming soon.*

 Copy the `package` folder (can be renamed) from this repo into your project's `/packages` and add the package with `meteor install dalgard:viewmodel`.

-Browser support is IE9+ because of `Object.defineProperties`.
-I'll change it if someone complains.

 ### Contents